Recorders

 - Sound Devices 702 recorder – A discontinued pro-level 2-channel recorder with fantastic preamps and lots of pretty lights.

-- Sony PCM D100 A discontinued handheld 2-channel recorder, used with the Rycote Windshield and Suspension Kit (a must-have for steady, usable recordings)
+- Sony PCM D100 – A discontinued handheld 2-channel recorder that I use with the Rycote Windshield and Suspension Kit.

 Microphones

-- Line Audio CM3 I use two of these fantastic Swedish cardioid microphones, that many compare to a Schoeps MK21, in an ORTF mount.
+- Line Audio CM3 x 2 – These are fantastic Swedish cardioid microphones.
+Many compare to a Schoeps MK21.
+I use them with an ORTF mount.

-- Audio-Technica AT3032 Discontinued omnidirectional Condenser Microphones x 2.
-These are low-noise, high-output, underrated mics.
-I usually use them as an A/B stereo pair.
+- Audio-Technica AT3032 x 2 – These are discontinued omnidirectional low-noise, high-output, underrated condenser mics.
+I use as an A/B stereo pair.

-- Clippy XLR EM 172 stereo-matched pair.
-These are low-now, low-cost, high-output fantastic little mics that I use inside my DIY binaural head.
+- Clippy XLR EM 172 x2 – These are low-now, low-cost, high-output fantastic little mics that I use inside a DIY binaural head who answers to the name of Binaural Bill.

-- Luhd PM-01AB stereo microphones.
-They are tiny plug-in power (PIP) microphones providing very nice sound for the price and size.
-I use them in a few different A/B configurations including spaced Omnis and on a DIY quasi-binaural rig (pictured below).
+- Luhd PM-01AB stereo microphone x 2.
+These are tiny plug-in power (PIP) omnidirectional microphones providing very nice sound for their price and size.
+I use them in an A/B configuration.

-- Induction coil (telephone pickup) x 3.
-I picked these up on eBay.
-They are tiny suction cup mics that in their day, were used to record old-school telephone conversations.
+- Induction coil (telephone pickup) x 2.
+These are tiny suction cup mics that in their day were used to record old-school telephone conversations.

-- Aquarian Audio Hydrophone H2a-XLR 9 meter x 2 (30 feet long).
-Aquarian Audio has been very good to me.
+- Aquarian Audio Hydrophone H2a-XLR 9 x 2 with 30 feet long cables – Aquarian Audio has been very good to me.
 These mics have seen some abuse.
 The company stands by its products.

-- Barcus Berry 4000Pi Piezo Crystal Sensor x 3, with matching Barcus Berry 4000XL preamp.
-These are fragile mics intended for pianos, harpsichords, and alike.
-They’re not intended for the ways I use and abuse them but with care, they’ve held up and have produced great results of sounds we would never hear with our naked ears.
+- Barcus Berry 4000Pi Piezo Crystal Sensor x 3, with matching Barcus Berry 4000XL preamp – These are fragile mics with thin cables intended for pianos, harpsichords, and alike.
+They’re not intended for the ways I use and abuse them.
+With care, they’ve held up well and have produced great results, bringing sounds we would never hear with our naked ears into view.

 - Audio Technica AT841UG Omnidirectional Boundary Microphone x 2

-- Realistic/Radio Shack 33-1070 omnidirectional dynamic microphone x 2 – This mic was made by Shure in the 1980s as a competitor to the EV RE50.
-Its frequency response goes beyond the RE50 as well.
+- Realistic/Radio Shack 33-1070 omnidirectional dynamic microphone – This mic was made by Shure in the 1980s as a competitor to the EV RE50.
+Its frequency response out performs the RE50.

 Playback